Duxter7/GA-English-Notes/IT English 7 (B1).md

 What a shame
 What a pity

-I couldn't exclude English in my life
+I couldn't exclude English from my life
-I couldn't get rid off
+I had to talk English